nyxrobotics/ROBOTIS-Optimization/README.md

 ### Notes

-- You must call `initialize()` before this method and `terminate()` afterward.
-- The Scilab backend is launched via `StartScilab()` and dynamically loads modules, so `LD_LIBRARY_PATH` must be set correctly.
+- The Scilab backend is launched via `.sce` script using `scilab-cli`
-- Output matrices are dynamically allocated using `realloc()` internally.
-The caller should ensure safe memory usage and capture updated row/column sizes.
+- The `.sce` script and `.csv` files are generated under `/dev/shm/scilab_tmp/` (RAM disk)
+- Intermediate files are automatically deleted after computation
+- The full contents of the generated `.sce` and `.csv` files are printed to stdout for debugging
+- Output matrices are copied into the user's memory buffers.
+Caller must provide sufficient space.
+- If Scilab execution or matrix loading fails, the method returns `false`

+---